 The innovation ‘harvests’ pure water (H2O) from the air, then uses electrolysis to split the water into hydrogen and oxygen, before storing the hydrogen as a gas which can be used to power vehicles.

-The Canberra station is intended to service the fleet of 20 Hyundai NEXO hydrogen fuel cell vehicles recently purchased by the ACT government.
-With Hyundai, Toyota, Audi, BMW, Honda and Mercedez-Benz all developing hydrogen fuel cell cars it’s only a matter of time before they are available to public buyers in Australia.
+The Canberra station is intended to service the fleet of 20 Hyundai NEXO hydrogen fuel cell vehicles purchased by the ACT government.
+With Hyundai, Toyota, Audi, BMW, Honda and Mercedez-Benz all developing hydrogen fuel cell cars it’s only a matter of time before they become available to public buyers in Australia.

 We’ll need more than two public fuel stations to make that a reality.

 One option being trialled by Professor Moghtaderi’s team, along with industry partner, Southern Green Gas are ways to combine their green hydrogen with carbon dioxide (also extracted from the air), as a ‘carrier’ or way to readily transport hydrogen for various end users.